proctor-ucsf/CHATON-primary/README.md

 2. Build a Docker Image from the repository.

-For example, to create an image with the same name as the repository, from the Terminal command line:
+For example, to create an image with the same name as the repository (but docker requires lowercase names), from the Terminal command line:

-`docker build -t CHATON-primary  CHATON-primary/`
+`docker build --tag chaton-primary  CHATON-primary/`

 This will take about 30 minutes to build the image because it needs to download and install R and all of the relevant package libraries.